commandus/tlns/README.md

 operates with tasks.
 For instance, the "Receiver" service create a new task and move it to the MessageTaskDispatcher.

-Then Dispatcher put task to the "Get device identity" service.
+Then Dispatcher putUplink task to the "Get device identity" service.
 "Get device identity" service after receiving keys return keys back tro the Dispatcher.

-Dispatcher get one task from the queue and move it to the appropriate service.
+Dispatcher getUplink one task from the queue and move it to the appropriate service.

-Service must put task in internal queue.
+Service must putUplink task in internal queue.
 When task is complete, service move task to the dispatcher queue.

 ### Message queue